Step 7: Evaluation

 - How do key indicators (e.g., elders' health outcomes, level of collaboration between partners) compare with the measurements you took before program implementation?

-- How did the program impact certain indicators?
+- Based on this comparison, how did the program impact certain indicators?

 - Did the program achieve the outcomes you wanted it to achieve?